syncfusion-content/javascript-docs/js/Grid/Exporting.md

 {% endhighlight %}

-On server before calling the `Export` function, the data source should be processed using DataOperations’s Execute function.
+On server before calling the `Export` function, the data source should be processed using DataOperations's Execute function.

 {% highlight c# %}